Agustín de Iturbide: Emperor Agustín I

 Shortly after signing the Treaty of Córdoba, the Spanish government reneged.
 Ferdinand VII had regained the upper hand against the liberals in Spain and increased his influence outside the country.
 He even had credible plans for the reconquest of the old colony.
 For those reasons, no European noble would accept the offer of a Mexican crown.
-In Mexico itself, there was no Mexican noble family that the populace would accept as royalty.
+In Mexico itself, there was no Mexican noble family that the populace would accept as imperiality.

 In the meantime, the governing junta that Iturbide headed convened a constituent congress to set up the new government.
 The new government had indirect representation, based on the Cadiz model, but the Plan of Iguala and the Treaty of Córdoba were clear that the order of things would be kept as it had been before the Cadiz Constitution.
 Thus, Iturbide and the junta declared that they would not be bound by the Cadiz Constitution but kept the Congress that was convened.
 That led to division, which came to a head in February 1822.
 In its inauguration, Congress swore that it would never abide for all of the powers of the state to fall into the hands of a single person or entity.
 It, however, proceeded to assign sovereignty to itself, rather than to the people, and proclaimed that it held all three powers of the State.
 It also considered lowering military pay and decreasing the size of the army.
 Those moves threatened to reduce Iturbide's influence in current and future governments.

 That led to political destabilization, which was resolved temporarily when Iturbide was elected Emperor of the Mexican nation.
 However, it is not clear whether he took the crown at the insistence of the people or simply took advantage of the political situation.

 Some call Iturbide's decision a coup and state that the public support for him was orchestrated by him and his followers.
 Others insist that the people's offer of the throne was sincere, as there was no other candidate and the people were grateful to him for the liberation of Mexico.
 The latter accounts stress that Iturbide initially rejected the offer, in favor of persuading Ferdinand VII to change his mind about ruling Mexico, but then reluctantly accepted.
 When the liberating army entered Mexico on 27 September 1821, the army sought to proclaim Iturbide as Emperor, which he himself stopped.
 A month later, on 28 October, he was publicly proclaimed Emperor by the people but again refused any such attempt.